Where will your next Scouting adventure take you? You’re limited only by your imagination — and, yes, your budget.

 2. If any contracts are to be signed, will they be signed by an individual, without reference to the Boy Scouts of America and without binding the local council, the Boy Scouts of America, or the chartered organization?

-Before any person in your unit signs a contract, he must make sure the venture is legitimate and worthy.
-If a contract is signed, he is personally responsible.
-He may not sign on behalf of the local council or the Boy Scouts of America, nor may he bind the chartered organization without its written authorization.
+Before any person in your unit signs a contract, they must make sure the venture is legitimate and worthy.
+If a contract is signed, they are personally responsible.
+They may not sign on behalf of the local council or the Boy Scouts of America, nor may they bind the chartered organization without its written authorization.
 If you are not sure, check with your district executive for help.

 3. Will your fundraiser prevent promoters from trading on the name and goodwill of the Boy Scouts of America?